laszewsk/mlcommons/benchmarks/cloudmask/README.md

 As a further development of the CloudMask benchmark we’d suggest to explore the possibility of using unsupervised segmentation techniques.

+The current CloudMask reference implementation is variation of the U-Net deep neural network, implemented using TensorFlow and Keras, with the support for distributed training using TensorFlow’s native library, Distributed Mirrored Strategy.
+The network consists of 39 layers with two million trainable parameters.
+As a further improvement we'd suggest to experiment with different networks which can improve not only accuracy but also reduce the time required for training and inference.

 ## Benchmark files

 The CloudMask benchmark consists of the following files: